Value Chains¶

 .dsmfiles between teams as a typed contract.
 No kibo, no viper involved.Generated code for a non-viper runtime.
 Use

-kibowith a different template; viper and dsviper are out of the picture.Versioned data without code generation.
+kibowith a different template; viper and dsviper are out of the picture.Commit subsystem without code generation.
 Use

 dsviper’s dynamic API directly, loading dsm definitions at runtime — no static package needed.Inspect a database.